Safety of Mass Measurement in Pharmaceutical Industry. Basic Metrological Tests (part II)

 Manual – with use of supplementary weights

-Limits
+Limits |

-The supplementary weight method – the permissible difference between balance indication for a control spot shall be neither greater than the value of an error for a particular load (ANNEX 1) nor the value given by the manufacturer (product datasheet).
+Legal metrology, OIML – R 76: the permissible difference between balance indication for a control spot shall not be greater than the value of an error for a particular load (ANNEX 1).
+The supplementary weight method – the permissible difference between balance indication for a control spot shall be neither greater than the value of an error for a particular load (ANNEX 1) nor the value given by the manufacturer (product datasheet). |

-Interpretation
+Interpretation |

-Use of the supplementary weight method is based on the assumption that regardless of the used supplementary load, mass measurement of the same mass standard shall provide the same weighing result, the load / indication dependence is ideally linear (Figure 21, green line).
+Use of mass standards within the whole weighing range may be problematic due to the uncertainty of mass standard weight determination.
+Use of the supplementary weight method is based on the assumption that regardless of the used supplementary load, mass measurement of the same mass standard shall provide the same weighing result, the load / indication dependence is ideally linear (Figure 21, green line). |

 Linearity – Legal Metrology